rapidsai/ucx-py/docs/source/transport-monitoring.rst

 Monitoring Transports
 =====================

-Below is a list of commonly used tools and commands to monitor Infiniband and CUDA IPC messages:
+Below is a list of commonly used tools and commands to monitor InfiniBand and CUDA IPC messages:

 Infiniband